 There’s also more to keep track of.
 You may be able to set up automatic payments for your bills, but it’s still an extra account to manage.

 Con: Credit cards often have higher rates than auto loans

 If you use a credit card to make a car down payment, you could potentially pay more in interest than if you financed your down payment differently.

-In the first quarter of 2019, the average auto loan interest rate was 6.16% for a new-car loan and 10.06% for a used-car loan, according to Experian’s State of the Automotive Finance Market report.
-In comparison, the average interest rate on a credit card in the second quarter of 2019 was 15.13%, according to Federal Reserve data.
+In the second quarter of 2020, the average auto loan interest rate was 5.15% for a new-car loan and 9.69% for a used-car loan, according to Experian’s State of the Automotive Finance Market report.
+In comparison, the average interest rate on a credit card in the second quarter of 2020 was 14.52%, according to Federal Reserve data.